rc-collins/coupleofidgits/src/site/index.md

 ---
 title: Couple of Idjits
-subtitle: Watching Supernatural and talking about it everyday.
+subtitle: Watching Supernatural and talking about it everyday, episode by episode.
 layout: layouts/base.njk
 ---